CodeDifferently/piano-lecture/README.md

 ### Playing audio on keypress

 Now in order for you to be able to hear anything when that key is pressed, we need to add JavaScript.
+JavaScript will also make our piano keys actionable.

-Under your `<audio>` tag we are going to start with a `<script>` tag.
+Under your last `<audio>` tag we are going to start with a `<script>` tag.
+Copy and paste the code below.
+Now you may think this code will appear on the webpage because it is entered inside the `<body>` tag.
+It will not.
+All of the code is nested inside of a `<script>` which tells the broswer

 ```HTML
 <script>